 - Besides your personal commentary, other helpful elements include: print run, special promotions, brief summary, quote or endorsement, etc.

-- Comparable titles, or “comps,” are the titles that help stores and libraries see how that title (in a different format) or a very similar title have sold or circulated.
-This is very helpful information when they are determine how many copies to purchase.
+- Comparable titles, or “comps,” are the titles that help stores and libraries see how that title (in a different format) or a very similar title has sold or circulated.
+This is very helpful information when they are determining how many copies to purchase.